run2bizdocs/documentation/en-us/docs/run2biz-platform/get-started/installation-and-upgrade/perform-installation/conf-datasource-and-db.md

 [standalone@localhost:9990 /] /subsystem=datasources/jdbc-driver=postgres:add(driver-name="postgres",driver-module-name="org.postgres",driver-xa-datasource-class-name=org.postgresql.xa.PGXADataSource
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Creating the CITSmart database
+Creating the 4biz database
 ------------------------------------

 Regardless of the database architecture (whether installed on the same server or separately) the
-steps below are for creating a database and user for CITSmart.
+steps below are for creating a database and user for 4biz.
 In the procedure we assume that
 you have access to the DBMS.
 Access PostgreSQL with the command below:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~